YoobeeWebTutors/javascript-manual/20-form-validation.md

   </div>
 ```

-To validate an Email field better than HTML 5 does, we'll need a way to test for a valid email address.
+To validate an Email field better than HTML5 does, we'll need a way to test for a valid email address.
 Put this below `needsToBeValidated`, making sure it's still inside addFormValidation:

 ```
 function isEmail(input) {